Symeta-Hybrid/api-docs/docs/index.md

 ## API base URL and versioning
 There is currently a single version available for the API.
 This is v1.

-Base URL for production: https://api.mailitwize.be/api/v1
+Base URL for PROD: https://api.mailitwize.be/api/v1

-Base URL for test: https://api-test.mailitwize.be/api/v1
+Base URL for UAT: https://api-test.mailitwize.be/api/v1